The Artist's Eye Studio

 Firefly Variations 1 and 2

-Attend our undergraduate degree program in Digital Multimedia and AI-aided Design and create your future now!
+My prompt: Attend our undergraduate degree program in Digital Multimedia and AI-aided Design and create your future now!

 Firefly Variations 3 and 4